How To Install Pterodactyl Panel [EASY INSTALL SCRIPT]

 How To Install Pterodactyl Panel

-Even if you have NEVER used Linux before, this will be EASY!
+Even if you have never used Linux before, this will be easy!

 It also only supports the following operating systems.